-Subtask 4.2 Data Collection/Analysis for Addressing Title VI/Environmental Justice and Environmental Justice considerations.
+This task implements RVMPO Public Participation Plan, updated in August of 2018, and the Environmental Justice and Title VI Plan, updated in August 2014, to maintain compliance with Title VI and Environmental Justice considerations.
 Information contained in the plan about locations and numbers of target populations has become a reference for RVMPO project funding decisions.
 In evaluating project applications, RVMPO considers impacts on EJ populations as identified in the Plan.
 Therefore, it is important for the plan to contain up to date information.
-For FY2021, this task will maintain the Public Participation Plan and Title VI/EJ Plan.
+For FY2022, this task will update and maintain the Public Participation Plan and Title VI/EJ Plan.